VipinRaiP/sp-covid19/README.md

-# Patient Tracking System along with DevOps Toolchain
+# Patient Tracking System along with DevOps Toolchains

 Languages and Technologies Used : ANGULAR, NODEJS, MYSQL, JAVASCRIPT